When Your Perennials Arrive

 Oriental Poppies are famous for pulling their disappearing act after they bloom.
 The leaves turn yellow, and just wither away, sort of like tulips and daffodils.
 And with poppies, it's right in the middle of your garden's glory, in early summer.
 When that happens, especially after your poppies have made big clumps, be ready.
 Simply remove the leaves after they're dead, and plant something in the open spaces left by the die-down.
 A perfect plant for this is impatiens, since they usually enjoy the same conditions as poppies, and fill in the space quickly, then bloom all summer and fall.
 In northern states, winter kills the impatiens, and in the spring, the wonderful poppy foliage is up early ready to give you magnificent poppy flowers, only to be followed by another die-down which will require another new six-pack of impatiens from the garden center to fill in the spaces.

-Don't try to avoid staking certain plants.
-If you're growing delphiniums, it's absolutely necessary; they'll never last through wind and rain if you don't.
-Peonies, too, are much better if you use "peony rings," the round stake system you put in place when the plants are just coming up.
+Staking tall plants, or plants with large and heavy flowers, is an important step to protect your investment.
+For example, if you're growing delphiniums, it's absolutely necessary; they'll never last through wind and rain if you don't.
+Peonies are much better if you use "peony rings," the round stake system you put in place when the plants are just coming up.
 With most peonies, the flowers are just too big and heavy for the stems to hold up, so they need help.
-Believe me, it's worth it.
-You don't want to see your beautiful peony flowers in the mud!
-(Gardeners Supply has a great selection of stakes for all kinds of plants.)
+It's worth it!
+You don't want to see your beautiful flowers in the mud!
+Our friends at (Gardeners Supply have a great selection of stakes for all kinds of plants.)